js9605/CTScanSimulation/README.md

 29.03

-- Fixed reading number of pixels bug
-- Reading the matrix and saving  its number of pixels in a 45-degree angle (probably counts badly - for verification)
+- Reading the matrix and saving  its number of pixels in a 45-degree angle

-30.03

-- read_45angle function starts from the top right corner
-- read middle diagonal (left to right)
-- Created Testing file for bux fix

-02.04

-- read_45angle function ready